appwrite/appwrite/README.md

 ## Installation

 Appwrite backend server is designed to run in a container environment.
-Running your server is as easy as running one command from your terminal.
+Running your server is as easy as running one's command from your terminal.
 You can either run Appwrite on your localhost using docker-compose or on any other container orchestration tool like Kubernetes, Docker Swarm or Rancher.

 The easiest way to start running your Appwrite server is by running our docker-compose file: